-This relationship reflects the slightly greater than cubic increase in weight with increasing length (Figure 50).
+This relationship reflects the slightly greater than cubic increase in weight with increasing length (Figure 49).
 In 2013, the IPHC staff initiated a program to begin sampling individual weights during port sampling, this was expanded in 2015 to include some data collection on FISS vessels and during routine port sampling in all ports.
 From 2016, all fish sampled from the commercial landings have been individually weighed.
-From 2019, individual Pacific halibut weights have been collected during all FISS sampling (IPHC-2021-AM097-06).
-These direct observations have reduced the use of the weight-length relationship in many IPHC analyses.
-A review and potential update to the historical length-weight relationship, as well as an improved understanding of the differences in measurements collected on freshly dead fish, fish that have been stored on ice, the relative contributions of head-weights, ice and slime on standardization to net weight and other related measurements is anticipated for 2021.
-Such analyses may result in revised and potentially time- and/or geographically-explicit weight-length relationships in the future.
+From 2019, individual Pacific halibut weights have been collected during all FISS sampling.
+These direct observations have reduced the use of the weight-length relationship in most IPHC analyses.
+A review and potential update to the historical length-weight relationship, (including an improved understanding of the differences in measurements collected on freshly dead fish compared to fish that have been stored on ice) is in development during 2021.
+This analysis should provide a revised weight-length relationship by IPHC Regulatory Area for use where only length data is available and a method for updating this information over time.